PinSaveDAO/PinSave/README.md

 ## Features

-- Decentralized feed of NFTs on polygon mumbai and fantom chains with decentralized storage on Arweave and IPFS with NFTPort and Nft.storage:
+- Decentralized feed of NFTs on Canto, polygon mumbai and fantom chains with decentralized storage on Arweave and IPFS with NFTPort, Estuary and Nft.storage:

 ![decentralized feed](https://bafybeiaptrih3bg5zndjdncgqyfim3dfuy5pudeoe3znak2jan6llapjrq.ipfs.w3s.link/Screenshot%20from%202023-01-09%2023-13-27.png)